OPT STEM Extension (OPTX)

 - Pursue their STEM OPT extension through an employer that is enrolled in USCIS's E-Verify employment eligibility verification program.

 - Employers must report to the relevant Designated School Official (DSO) indicated on the Form I-983 when an F-1 student on a STEM OPT extension terminates or otherwise leaves their employment before the end of the authorized period of OPT.
 The employer must report this change to the appropriate DSO no later than five business days after the student leaves employment.
-For more information about employer requirements, please visit our Employer Reporting Requirements page.

 - Employer name and address.